-As founder of Pakistan's first no-cost hospital, Dr. Khan's career reflects his love of medicine and his unwavering sense of community.
+As founder of Pakistan's first no-cost hospital, Dr. Abdul Bari Khan's career reflects his love of medicine and his unwavering sense of community.
 As a student and young doctor, he was recognized for his commitment to social work through his association with the Patient's Welfare Association (PWA).
-Dr. Khan established the PWA's blood bank, which continues to be one of the best in the country.
+Khan established the PWA's blood bank, which continues to be one of the best in the country.
 This commitment to community did not change when he began working as a cardiac surgeon in 1996.
 He raised 35 million rupees from community leaders and set up a cardiac surgery unit at Dow Medical College with no government support, offering free-of-cost cardiac surgery to the poor and needy.
-On his Eisenhower Fellowship, Dr. Khan visited hospitals specializing in cardiac and pediatric surgery, as well as evaluated the healthcare system in the United States.
+On his Eisenhower Fellowship, Khan visited hospitals specializing in cardiac and pediatric surgery, as well as evaluated the healthcare system in the United States.

 Indus Hospital; Dow University of Health Sciences

 Founder & CEO; Full Professor, Cardiac Surgery